Gay shame – part 1

 Those of us, like me, who were gay, had that added fear of, what if someone were to find out?
 So much energy was used up with continual internal denial and internalised shame.

 You see, this is what happens to people when there are no role models, no openly gay teachers and very little positive media coverage, let alone gay characters in soaps and movies.

 There was no one to look up to and no one to learn from.
 No googling.
 No social media.
 Gay children were isolated and when we reached our teens we realised the government was against us too.

 Was it just gay people that suffered?

-It wasn’t just the gay pupils who suffered, everyone suffered.
+It wasn’t just the gay pupils who suffered; everyone suffered.

-You see this act was so damaging that it shaped the views and minds of many of the adults today.
+This act was so damaging that it shaped the views and minds of many of the adults today.
 It put that dark shame about being gay on our whole society.

 What happened to me after Section 28?

 Section 28 was not repealed until 2000 in Scotland, and 2003 in England and Wales.
 Growing up in Scotland this means that I was freed from this act for my last 2 years at school.